 Cheddar Bacon Twice Baked Potatoes

-Preheat the oven to 400 degrees.
+- Preheat the oven to 400 degrees.
 Prick each potato a couple of times with a fork.
-Place on the rack in the oven and cook for an hour.
+Place on the rack in the oven and cook for 1 hour.
 Let cool for 10-15 minutes before handling.